Social Order Maintenance Act

 Article 27

-Any person who violates this Act and turns themselves in before the offense is discovered shall have their penalties reduced or exempted.
+If a person who violates this Act surrenders before their act is discovered, their penalty may be reduced or exempted.

 Article 28